Battle of Gondra: Gondra Tunnel

-The risky executors of the interesting operation were the components of a special detachment under Lieutenant's orders.
+The executors of the operation were the components of a special detachment under a lieutenant's orders.
 Julius César Zarza and Private Ricardo Give them from the mortar section of Lt.
 Alex Franco.
-Those who had to take advantage of this dangerous path to break into the Bolivian field, at the other end of the tunnel were 3 Rifle company, under the command of Lieutenant Pantaleón Aguirre, Salvador Re and Salvador Funes.
+Those who had to take advantage of this path to break into the Bolivian field, at the other end of the tunnel were 3 Rifle company, under the command of Lieutenant Pantaleón Aguirre, Salvador Re and Salvador Funes.
 The Company of Lt.
 Funes should move through the tunnel and the other two over the surface.
-That celebrated May 10 woke up with a slight drizzle.
-Before dawn, Private Ricardo Dávalos was the first to be in the rear of the unsuspecting Bolivians who slept quietly under their nets.
+That May 10 woke up with a slight drizzle.
+Before dawn, Private Ricardo Dávalos was the first to be in the rear of the Bolivians who slept under their nets.
 Great was the confusion of Bolivians and impossible reaction to such an unexpected assault.

 The victory was complete but it cost Paraguay the painful loss of Lt.
 Pantaleon Aguirre, hero of many previous days who paid with his life so memorable feat.
 In his tribute since that day, the vigilante named ′′ Avenue Pantaleón Aguirre ′′ was given to the Picada Gondra-Pirizal.
 The next day May 11, Bolivians spare parts of their big surprise furiously fought back by regaining their positions.
 In that action Lost his life too.
 Juan R Reserve.
 Blacksmiths.
 D 1 troops commanded by TCnel.
 Franco continued to comply with heroic denuedo the order of ′′ tenacious defense ′′ taught by Colonel Estigarribia, until the great maneuver known as the Battle of Gondra was ordered from July 11 to 15, 1933, a few days after Nanawa's thundering defensive win.